 Here’s some great portable outdoor cooking suggestions that are great to use for those hot summer picnics or camping:

 For more cool outdoor cooking ideas: Ultimate Grilling and Campfire Cooking Gear

 Our mothers told us when we were kids to ‘close the darn door’ and now its our turn to tell every one else who enters to do the same.
 Minimizing opening the door will allow the cool air to stay in and the hot air to stay out.

-13) Make sure your AC vents are clean
+Make sure your air conditioner vents are clean

-These are a huge culprit in Air Conditioner malfunctions.
-You should clean your AC output and intake vents AT LEAST MONTHLY!
-Make sure nothing is blocking the air flow in each.
+These are a huge culprit in air conditioner component malfunctions.
+You should clean your air conditioner vents at least monthly.
+Make sure nothing is blocking the air flow.

 To see how to you do this, check out our How to Clean Your RV’s AC Vents and Filters.